| Issue |

 Development of a New Arterial-Line Filter Design Using Computational Fluid Dynamics Analysis

 Address correspondence to: Daniel P. Herbst, MSc, CCP, CPC, Department of Cardiac Sciences, Mail Code 413, King Fahad National Guard Hospital, PO Box 22490, Riyadh, Kingdom of Saudi Arabia.
-E-mail: d_hebrst@me.com
+E-mail: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Received: